 Mass shooting during block party in South Baltimore's Brooklyn neighborhood; 2 dead, dozens injured

-An 18-year-old woman was pronounced dead at the scene and a 20-year-old man was pronounced dead at a local hospital.
+An 18-year-old woman died at the scene and a 20-year-old died at a local hospital.
+Police said three others are in critical condition.

+The University of Maryland Medical System said that 12 victims were taken to Shock Trauma Center, and four patients are being treated at the hospital's pediatric emergency department.

 Watch the full news conference from acting Baltimore City Police Commissioner Richard Worley and Baltimore Mayor Brandon Scott here.